 Network configurations for the company such as email, Wi-Fi, VPN, access points can be set up and applied to the devices over-the-air.
 Websites and apps can be whitelisted or blacklisted to improve working conditions.
 Kiosk mode for app lockdown makes devices work specific.

 Personal and corporate data can be separated using the containerization techniques.
 Android Enterprise Recommended program enables containerization in Android devices and Managed Open In feature for the secure access of business data in iOS devices.

-Active Directory support enables Hexnode MDM to import all the employee details to the portal.
+Active Directory support enables Hexnode UEM to import all the employee details to the portal.
 This eliminates the need to add the employee details into the portal manually.
 Hexnode also supports Azure AD integration.

-Android, Apple and Windows devices can be locked down to a single app using the Kiosk mode in Hexnode MDM.
+Android, Apple and Windows devices can be locked down to a single app using the Kiosk mode in Hexnode UEM.
 Android and iOS devices support multi-app kiosk mode which enables locking down to a few numbers of apps and websites.